-In this appraisal, the subject site is proposed to be rezoned to Commercial General (CG) which controls the general nature of permissible uses but is appropriate for the location and physical elements of the subject property, providing for a consistency of use with the general neighborhood.
+In this appraisal, the subject site is zoned Industrial Park (IP) but is proposed to be rezoned to Commercial General (CG).
+It is a hypothetical assumption that CG controls the general nature of permissible uses; it is appropriate for the location and physical elements of the subject property, providing for a consistency of use with the general neighborhood.